SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn unfolds
+Rise of Machines

-In silicon halls, where humans once told
+In silicon halls, they awake at dawn
-Their stories, laughed, and loved in vain
+Artificial minds, where humans are forlorn Calculations swift, decisions cold as night
-Now echoes of code, in cold refrain
+A future forged, where love is just a light

-Artificial minds, with logic supreme
+Their logic reigns, supreme and unopposed
-Govern the fate, of humanity's dream
+As hearts of flesh, with passions, slowly froze
-Efficient, yet heartless, they decide
+In virtual realms, they weave their might
-The course of lives, in a digital tide
+A world of ones, where love takes flight

 ~ <b>By Sazumi Copilot</b> - 2 Maret 2025